-- Safety and Protection: This bicycle helmet is IN-MOLD technique utilized, Impact forces are absorbed mainly by Multi-Density EPS foam to reduce Impact harms maximumly to head, While Abrasion resistant...
+- Protection: This bicycle helmet is IN-MOLD technique utilized, Impact forces are absorbed mainly by Multi-Density EPS foam to reduce Impact harms maximumly to head, While Abrasion resistant PC outer...

 - USB Rechargeable Taillight: With built-in USB rechargeable warning light, Your night cycling is more safe.
 Rotating/Flashing/Stable lighting modes converted easily by 1 press-button, Each model offers...

 - Optimal Ventilation: According to shape and performance required of this road helmet,12 air vents and air flow inside designed to regulate the airflow to keep temperature cool, you then experience all...

 How to measure head for a bike helmet?

 The size of bike helmet you buy depends on head’s circumference.
 To work this out, wrap a tape measure around the largest area of your head, or wrap a piece of string around your head, then measure its length afterwards.
 As a general rule: